replete/obsidian-minimal-theme-css-snippets/README.md

 ![Screenshot](screenshots/screenshot.png)

 My working folder of CSS snippets for Obsidian configured with the [Minimal Theme](https://github.com/kepano/obsidian-minimal).
-The purpose is to both visually harmonize the style of various plugins with the theme (and its colour schemes) while also extending Obsidian UI possibilities, incorporating a preference for increased UI density.
+The purpose is to extend Obsidian UI possibilities and also visually harmonize the style of various plugins with `Minimal Theme`, with a preference for compact UI.
 Updated regularly.
 Screenshots below.

 ## How to use